MatrixManAtYrService/rhizome/README.md

 assert safe_fee_summary.total_period_units == 3
 ```

-If you have a rhizome server running, it will handle the "tribal knowledge" part.
+If you have a `rhizome` or `stolon` server running, it will handle the "tribal knowledge" part.
 It connects to the right servers, forwards the right ports, and summons the right credentials.
 Sometimes it'll need you to log in on its behalf so that it can get a session token or the correct credientials.